Arteezy: 2016: Highest ranked player

 EG again finished third at the Shanghai Major 2016 and second at Dota Pit Season 4.
 On March 22, 2016, Arteezy and teammate Saahil Arora, better known as Universe, left the team to join Team Secret.
 Universe later re-joined EG before TI6, while Arteezy remained on Team Secret.
 In September, Babaev left Secret during the post-TI shuffle, returning to Evil Geniuses once again with former Team OG player Cr1t.

 In July 2016, Arteezy became the second player in Dota 2 history to reach 9,000 Matchmaking Rating (MMR) in online matchmaking.
 The first player to reach this rating was Team Liquid player Miracle-.

 2017: The Manila Masters champion

 Evil Geniuses managed to get first place in The Manila Masters tournament, winning the first prize of $125,000.
 Later on The International 2017 tournament, despite being one of the directly invited teams, EG finished 9th-12th in the tournament.
 This led to the departure of position 4 player Zai, who was replaced by former team coach Fear.
-As of October 9, Arteezy is still an active member of the roster playing the carry role.